slee1107/Git-Training/README.md

 `Allow 'my-poems.*' files and add my-poems.txt`

 Not too shabby.
 But there is one problem. and.
 And.
 AND. __AND__.
-Having to use the word 'and' within a commit message implies that two distinct things are being done, and as such, they should be seperate commits.
+Having to use the word 'and' within a commit message implies that two distinct things are being done, and as such, they should be separate commits.
 Luckily git makes this pretty easy.

 0. `git add .gitignore`
 0. `git commit`